Constructs a control object for est = "adirmc", the Iterative Reweighting

 #> → calculate sensitivities

-#> → finding duplicate expressions in inner model...
+#> → finding duplicate expressions in admixr2 sensitivity model...

-#> → optimizing duplicate expressions in inner model...
+#> → optimizing duplicate expressions in admixr2 sensitivity model...

 #>